lpego/mzb-suite/docs/source/files/installing.rst

     conda env create -f environment.yml

 .. hint:: \ \
-   If you don't have Anaconda installed, you can can get the installer from `<https://www.anaconda.com/download>`_.
+   If you don't have the ``conda`` command available, you need to install it.
+   We strongly recommend using Mamba, find installation instruction `here <https://mamba-framework.readthedocs.io/en/latest/installation_guide.html>`_; but if you prefer you can also install `Anaconda <https://www.anaconda.com/download>`_.

+.. _pip_install_mzbsuite:

 This should install the ``mzbsuite`` package as well, but if this does not work, you can simply install it via pip as:

-.. _pip_install_mzbsuite:

 .. code-block:: bash